php-http/documentation/integrations/symfony-bundle.rst

     :align: right
     :width: 120px

-When using a client configured with HttplugBundle, you will get debug information in the web debug toolbar.
+When using a client configured with ``HttplugBundle``, you will get debug information in the web debug toolbar.
 It will tell you how many request were made and how many of those that were successful or not.
 It will also show you detailed information about each request.

 Discovery of Factory Classes
 ````````````````````````````